PlaceOS/docs/README.md

 If this field is not present, it will default to the first line of the contents.

 #### `slug`
-Allows to customize the document url.
+Allows to customize the document URL.
 If unspecified the document path will mirror its position within this repository's file structure.